 Action 2.5.1.b: Develop composite displacement risk and opportunity access indices.

+(Would be helpful to restate this in plain English.)
 Use them to assist in making decisions about growth, assess investment strategies to maximize equitable development, and bring racial equity and social justice considerations into the master planning process.